-Mele Kyari, the group chief executive officer of the Nigerian National Petroleum Company Limited, has said that market forces are to blame for the increase in gas prices in Nigeria.
+Mele Kyari, the group chief executive officer of the Nigerian National Petroleum Company Limited, (NNPCL) said that market forces are to blame for the increase in gas prices in Nigeria.

-This comes after a recent price hike from N540 to N617 per litre, which, according to him, shows the dynamics of a pricing strategy that is controlled by the market.
+This follows a recent price hike from N540 to N617 per litre, which, according to him, shows the dynamics of a market-controlled pricing strategy.

 After a private meeting at the State House in Abuja with Vice President Kashim Shettima, Mele Kyari, spoke to the media and said, “They are just rates dependent on the market realities.
 Making sure the market governs itself has this connotation.
 Prices will fluctuate, sometimes rising and sometimes falling.

-He refuted claims that a shortage of petrol is to blame for the price increase, nevertheless.
+He refuted claims that a petrol shortage is to blame for the price increase.

 “No, there is no supply issue.
 It is not a supply issue.